(Originally published 10/15/15)

 Concentrate on generating more income and more money to put into your account.
 The more money that’s in your OFF GRID FUND the more you’ll be motivated to put even more in there.
 It will make you feel good.
 Trust me.
 Once you start seeing the balance grow from a few hundred dollars to $1000 or more, you’ll start figuring out even more ways to grow your balance.

-Now for the next step…selling all your useless junk and things you do not need or use anymore.
+The next step is to sell all your useless junk and things you do not need or use anymore.

 Sell Your Stuff: RAISING THE MONEY

-You’d be amazed at how much stuff you have that you do not need.
-Stuff that you’ve collected over many years that just sits there collecting dust, never being used, and basically is worth money.
+If you’ve got your spending under control, it’s time to increase your funds by selling things you no longer need.
+You’d be amazed at how much stuff you have that you can do without.
+Stuff that you’ve collected over many years just sits there collecting dust, never being used, and basically is worth money.
 All that junk is thousands of 1 dollar bills sitting there, doing nothing for you.
 You might as well make it useful.

 Note: Some people may not want to sell their belongings.
-You might be attached to something, it might hold memories and hold some sentimental value to you.
+You might be attached to something; it might have sentimental value to you.
 That’s fine.
 Move on to something else.
 I’m certainly not saying sell your precious memories and keepsakes (unless YOU want to).
 Just that stuff is stuff and in my opinion the the lifestyle is more important to me than holding onto the past.
 I still have some keepsakes that I will never sell though.
 Things that mean a lot to me, but they are few.
 Everything else is just material possessions and can be replaced or forgotten about.